PKU-Alignment/omnisafe/README.md

 We offer a flexible customized environment interface that allows users to achieve the following **without modifying the OmniSafe source code**:

-- Use OmniSafe's to train algorithms on customized environments.
+- Use OmniSafe to train algorithms on customized environments.
 - Create the the environment with specified personalized parameters.
 - Complete the recording of environment-specific information in Logger.